As an entrepreneur you’re a leader to your internal team, your clients, the community you build, and on any stage you step on.

 After doing the internal work to identify what you truly want and where you need to improve, list the habits that will help you grow in the area of your life you’ve chosen.

-For example, if you want to be an influential speaker who attracts more opportunities that support your traveling lifestyle, you could create habits like doing daily vocal warm-ups for speaking.
+For example, maybe you want to be an influential speaker who attracts more opportunities that support your traveling lifestyle.
+You could create habits like doing daily vocal warm-ups for speaking.
 You might choose to make exercise a habit to help reduce stress, and feel more at ease when you speak.

 If you’re unsure of how to build your habits, Atomic Habits by James Clear gives you a process to create habits that stick.
 Throughout his book he walks you through the steps needed to build habits including tips like: